 When you first contact Walden Behavioral Care to schedule an appointment for an evaluation, we will ask for your insurance information so we can contact your insurance company and verify your benefits at the time of your evaluation.
-Please bring your insurance card and a license or other form of identification to the evaluation.
+Please email a copy of your insurance card to email@example.com

 We will advocate for authorization of an appropriate level of care based on your evaluation.
 Once we discuss your case with your insurance company, we will inform you of their decision.
 We encourage you to contact your insurance company in advance of your evaluation to educate yourself about your insurance benefits.

 Even if you are fully covered, co-payments and deductibles will be required upon admission.